dotkrnl/wallic/README.md

 wallic
 ======

-WALLIC: make WALlet pubLIC, a simple rails app for publishing account of payments.
+wallic: make wallet public, a simple rails app for publishing account of payments.